mjmanley/PredictiveModeling/pm_service_ui_spark_learning_system.md

 # Continuous learning system <span class='tag--beta'>Beta</span>

-Continuous learning system provides automated monitoring of model performance, retraining and redeployment to ensure right predictions quality.
+The IBM® Watson™ Machine Learning continuous learning system provides automated monitoring of model performance, retraining, and redeployment to ensure prediction quality.

 **Scenario name**: Best drug for heart treatment selection.

-**Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that select the best drug for heart treatment.
-When new evidence emerges on drug effectiveness model update should be considered.
-A data scientist prepared a predictive model and shares it with you (the developer).
-Your task is to deploy the model, set learning configuration and execute learning iteration to evaluate, retrain and redeploy the model.
+**Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that selects the best drug for heart treatment.
+When new evidence emerges on drug effectiveness a model update should be considered.
+A data scientist prepares a predictive model and shares it with you (the developer).
+Your task is to deploy the model, set learning configuration, and execute learning iteration to evaluate, retrain, and redeploy the model.

 ## Using the sample model